bradleyboehmke/bradleyboehmke/_posts/2017-01-01-kraljicmatrix-package.md

 <img src="http://bradleyboehmke.github.io/figure/source/kraljicmatrix-package/2017-01-01-kraljicmatrix-package/unnamed-chunk-7-1.png" title="plot of chunk unnamed-chunk-7" alt="plot of chunk unnamed-chunk-7" style="display: block; margin: auto;" />

-Once we've identified the preferred $\rho$ value, we can now apply the exponential SAVF with `SAVF_score` to normalize our attributes based on our utility curve.
+Once we've identified the preferred $$\rho$$ value, we can now apply the exponential SAVF with `SAVF_score` to normalize our attributes based on our utility curve.